 Creating a culture of transparent and open communication between agents and management can help nurture a sense of community and shared purpose.
 Encouraging agents to speak openly and frankly with managers without the fear of consequences helps agents to feel their inputs are valued.
 To create such a culture, managers should seem approachable and be visible to agents, rather than being locked in a protected cabin.

 More than a third of companies cite disconnected and complex agent desktops as a key obstacle.
-Agents are forced to toggle an average of five screens to handle a single customer interaction, and waste more than 25% of their time searching for relevant data across these systems.
+Agents are forced to toggle an average of five screens to handle single customer interaction and waste more than 25% of their time searching for relevant data across these systems.
 Training and coaching agents won’t do much if the CRM, desktop tools, and workflows are disparate and uncoordinated.
 Agents need to have access to relevant customer data and other critical information and tools at their fingertips to ensure every interaction goes smoothly without any hindrance.

 Administer Formal Agent Engagement Surveys

-Embracing all of the practices above will certainly help in improving agent engagement and retention, but to be sure that there lies a true impact and improvement, you need to administer an agent engagement survey process.
-However, none of this would mean anything if the organization don't act on the results of the survey.
+Embracing all of the practices above will certainly help in improving agent engagement and retention, but to be sure that there lie a true impact and improvement, you need to administer an agent engagement survey process.
+However, none of this would mean anything if the organization doesn’t act on the results of the survey.
 The survey would reveal practical recommendations for jobs and process improvements, and will only be prolific if it is properly implemented.
 In fact, conducting an employee engagement survey and not acting on it can actually decrease engagement levels.

 Formalize an Exit Interview